HumanTree92/esx_advancedgarage/README.md

 4) Add `start esx_advancedgarage` to your server.cfg

 # KNOWN BUGS:
+* There is a Limit on how many Vehicles that can be in each garage.
+For me it was 36 Vehicles in the Car Garage but after that i couldn't pull anymore out.
+You can still buy more Boats & Planes if the Car Garage is at 36.
 * It is Possible to Duplicate Vehicles but do note that if said Person Duplicates a Vehicle & takes 1 of them & sell thems the other one is useless & can NOT be stored or sold.
 * When buying an Apartment or Private House in order for the Garage to show you MUST relog from the SERVER & come back.
 If you buy an apartment & it doesn't show up make sure you relog.
 * Doesn't work well when using the Car Dealer Job.